 Another great thing about the starter is that it’s very stable.
 I’ve gone a full week without using it, and it just keeps on fermentin’!
 Note that the sour taste mostly cooks out… but not while it’s cooking, mind you.
 It will be a bit stinky while it cooks, but it cooks quickly!

-- 1 cup rolled or steel-cut oats, wheat berries, rye berries, millet, barley or any other (preferably whole and organic) cereal grain
+- 150 grams (about 1 cup) groats, rolled or steel-cut oats, wheat berries, rye berries, millet, barley or any other (preferably whole and organic) cereal grain

 - Filtered water